Battle of Staveren: Losses

-The monument of the Battle of Warns in Friesland.
+The monument of the Battle of Staveren in Friesland.
 It says, in Frisian, "Better [to be] dead than a slave".

 The disaster sparked many accounts of the losses.
 In 1869 Van Malderghem made a serious study of the losses on Count Williams' side.
 He made a list of the deceased, with notes about which source mentioned them.
 The table shows the part of Van Malderghem's list that he based on the Chronique Anonyme de Valenciennes and Beke.
 Relevant fragments of the Chronique Anonyme de Valenciennes were published by Joseph Kervyn de Lettenhove in his Histoire et croniques de Flandre.

 The author of the Chronique Anonyme de Valenciennes focused on the losses from the County of Hainaut.
 The monk Johannes de Beke from Egmond Abbey focused on casualties from the County of Holland.
 Beke thought that the knight bannerets, referred to as 'Domino de' or 'D' and marked with (b), were important enough to mention, even when they were not from Holland.